ropensci/roweb3/content/blog/2023-11-23-donation/index.en.md

 You can donate here: https://ropensci.org/donate/

-Thank you for helping us to keep rOpenSci active.
+Thank you for helping us to keep rOpenSci active!